 You can learn naturally by investing in a course that encourages immersion’ or by communicating with native individuals.
 Besides, you can practice through multimedia files and methodically by registering with a language class or finding a foreign language teacher and following the guideline and books.

-7. Language learning with Spaced repetition system
+7. Language learning with Spaced repetition method

-Have you spent hours and hours learning some vocabulary or grammar rules or sounds or phrases but a few days or weeks later the knowledge had almost gone?
+Have you spent hours and hours learning some vocabulary or grammar rules or sounds or phrases, but a few days or weeks later, the knowledge had almost gone?
 So, here is the solution: Spaced repetition Technique.

 Spaced repetition is a scientifically proven technique that incorporates increasing intervals of time between previously learned and acquired material to retain the maximum information.
 In short, frequent repetition helps memory to maintain the existing knowledge.

-Spaced repetition system is a powerful software and fantastic way to slow down the process of forgetting.
+Spaced repetition system is a powerful software and a fantastic way to slow down the process of forgetting.
 Once you learn something, revision and going over the knowledge again later, at intervals, helps us remember a more significant percentage of the material.
 It enables you to invest as little time as possible to get the optimum profits from your language learning efforts.

 Moreover, It helps you remember many words and phrases.
 Repetition works, and saying the words and sentences, even if only in your mind, works better than reading or hearing them.
 When you make a point of translating your thoughts into your new language, you are always practicing.
 It is more than just good practice, though.
 It is a powerful way to learn a language and start sputtering.